Where PrimeOCR Is Being Used

 Medical facilities, including hospitals, generate a large number of different styles of documents when admitting and treating patients.
-The document collection for an individual is typically stored under the person's name or a tracking number.
-Unique attributes of each different style of document was fed into PrimeOCR to successfully identify the document type of each page within each individual's document collection.
-Hospital staff can now electronically retrieve patient's records, including all accompanying documentation and review pertinent history or lab results from the patients record.
+The document collection for an individual is typically stored under the person’s name or a tracking number.
+Unique attributes of each different style of the document were fed into PrimeOCR to successfully identify the document type of each page within each individual’s document collection.
+Hospital staff can now electronically retrieve patient’s records, including all accompanying documentation and review pertinent history or lab results from the patient’s record.

 On-line retailers use PrimeOCR’s RTF results to retain text format and layout to re-create books that can be marketed as e-books.
 PrimeOCR’s character accuracy and retention of format allow clients to efficiently reproduce machine printed material into electronic media.

-Various clients use PrimeOCR's high accuracy results to save time and money in generating on-line content from bound books.
-Not only does PrimeOCR generate high accuracy character results but it retains excellent formatting which cuts down on the time to format each page of the book for on-line viewing.
+Various clients use PrimeOCR’s high accuracy results to save time and money in generating online content from bound books.
+Not only does PrimeOCR generate high accuracy character results but it retains excellent formatting which cuts down on the time to format each page of the book for online viewing.

 Invoice and shipping receipt processing

 Numerous applications demand high accuracy OCR results for reliable operation.
 Customers use PrimeOCR to extract the invoice or bill of lading number off of the document and rename the scanned document to match the invoice number of convert the image to a different format for viewing on the web.
-With the invoice or bill of lading number they are able to quickly perform an electronic search and retrieval of the scanned document improving customer service.
+With the invoice or bill of lading number, they are able to quickly perform an electronic search and retrieval of the scanned document improving customer service.

-A large shipping company uses PrimeZone to scan bar codes on a signed billing receipt.
+A large shipping company uses PrimeZone to scan barcodes on a signed billing receipt.
 Once scanned into the system users can view the signed receipt on-line by searching for the shipping reference number.
 Customer service personnel are able to electronically e-mail the scanned signed receipt within seconds instead of taking days to find a filed hard copy of the receipt.